How Creosote Sticks Make Boiler Super Easy To Clean

 It is recommended to use at least one or two sticks in your outdoor boiler per month, and two sticks during the final week before shutting down the boiler for summer.

-For GX Series boilers, be sure to remove before using the Easy Creosote Remover Stick, and leave the catalyst out for 3 days after using the stick.
+For GX Series Outdoor Wood Stoves, be sure to remove before using the Easy Creosote Remover Stick, and leave the catalyst out for 3 days after using the stick.
 The catalyst coatings are highly sensitive and are designed for wood burning only.

 Dry Burn Procedure